PatrickPDPS/DPSRevitPrimer/01_Introduction/1-1_resources.md

 The Revit Support group was established to provide immediate support to users when it comes to our digital process.
 They are immediately reachable by a single email group RevitSupport@dpsdesign.org

-The group consists of four total members strategically placed throughout the office.
+The group consists of 6 total members strategically placed throughout the office.

 ### Design Technology Leaders